DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/11-Policy-Approx.md

 \end{align}
 $$

-Finally, we in fact use the **TD error** to compute the policy gradient:
+Finally, we actually just use the **TD error** to compute the policy gradient:

 $$
 \nabla_{\theta} J(\theta)